mmanguno/SomethingQuest/README.txt

 ---------------------------------
 Version: 1.1
 Created by Mitchell Manguno, 2013
-Written in Python 3.3.2+ in Linux
+Written in Python 3.3.2+ in Ubuntu Linux
 ---------------------------------
 SYNOPSIS
 --------------------------------------------------------